To say Fitbit was busy last year would be an understatement. It launched four fitness trackers including the Fitbit Blaze and the Fitbit Charge 2.

 Neither feature GPS built-in, but will connect to a smartphone to piggy-back the device's location data, which will be added to your runs.
 Both devices use SmartTrack, which automatically detects exercise and tracks it from within the app.
 That could be a brisk walk for the bus or a marathon – it all goes into your data stream.

-So how do they differ?
-Well, the Fitbit Charge 2 has a couple of new metrics tucked up its sleeve, which the Blaze hasn't been treated to.
-The first is Cardio Fitness Level, which is Fitbit speak for VO2 Max.
-Wearing your Charge 2 to sleep to ensures the tracker measures your resting heart rate.
+The former allows you to wear either device when sleeping to ensure the tracker measures your resting heart rate.
 Then it takes your user profile – age, height, weight and fitness data – to give you a score.
 This score is your VO2 Max, which is a pretty decent indictor of how fit you are, and is normally only found on high-end Garmin sports watches.
-We love having it, and increasing the score means you're getting fitter.
+We've carried out a big VO2 Max test to see how useful a metric it is on the Charge 2.

 Then there's the breathing exercises.
-Using heart rate variability data, the Fitbit Charge 2 guides your breathing by monitoring your heart rate to find a good rhythm.
-You can also complete a two minute or five-minute session for a moment of relaxation, or use it to cool down after a workout.
+Using heart rate variability data, the Blaze and Charge guide your breathing by monitoring your heart rate to find a good rhythm.
+You can also complete a two-minute or five-minute session for a moment of relaxation, or use it to cool down after a workout.

-It's a bit of a snub to the all-singing Blaze that it's been denied these features, but it does have one trick in FitStar – the smart workout company Fitbit bought last year.
+And as well as the Blaze finally catching up to the Charge 2 with these features, it also offers FitStar – the smart workout company Fitbit bought last year.
 Three guided sessions have pride of place on the Blaze: warm up/down, 7 Minute Workout and 10 Minute Abs.
 It's hardly a game-changer, but it's an added feature for those who want to push themselves at home.

-Fitbit Charge 2 vs Fitbit Blaze: Heart rate
+Fitbit Charge 2 v Fitbit Blaze: Heart rate

 Both devices feature heart rate tracking and both use Fitbit's own PurePulse sensor.
 The performance is pretty similar on both devices: fairly accurate during moderate activity and steady running, which stayed within 5bpm of a chest strap during our testing.
 More intensive activities are a different story, though, with both devices suffering too much lag time to adequately track rapidly increasing bpm.